 6. Spreads strife - He is sending out strife - causing serious problems for people in how they relate to one another.
 Wherever he goes - there seems to be relational problems that follow after him.
 Paul warns us to stay away from a factious man - a man who spreads strife like this.
 The mark of the sons of God is that we are peacemakers - not peace-destroyers.

 What happens to the wicked man is that calamity comes suddenly upon him.
 He may continue in his rebellion for years thinking that everything is fine.
 He may even come to the false conclusion that God does not see his evil - or is unable to stop him in it.
 Nothing is further from the truth.
-What is happening is that this man is storing up wrath for himself - that will be revealed one day when his calamity comes - but will truly be meted out on the day of the revelation of the righteous judgment of God.
+What is happening is that this man is storing up wrath for himself - that will be revealed one day when his calamity comes.
+When it does come - it will be devastating and will be in keeping with the revelation of the righteous judgment of God.

 We learn here that in an instant this wicked/worthless man is going to be broken.
 Jesus spoke of how men can either fall on the Rock and be broken before God - or - one day that Rock will fall upon them.
 On that fateful day they will not be just broken, they will be crushed.
 Here we read that this instant breaking will be one from which this worthless/wicked man cannot be healed.
 He will face destruction that will bring terror to him.

 Saints of God, know this for certain.
 The wicked will continue to act wickedly, the godless will continue to be godless, and the judgment of God will continue to build until its breaking point.
 The reason I say this is because God said this after revealing Himself in one of the most terrifying books in the Bible.
-Revelation 22 closes the book with this warning.
-After men have read about the judgment of God - after they have read of a day where earth and heaven will flee from God in all of His glory - as He is revealed in His mighty, terrifying judgments.
+Revelation 22 closes the book with a terrifying warning.
+After men have read about the judgment of God - after they have read of a day where earth and heaven will flee from God in all of His glory as He is revealed in His mighty, terrifying judgments, God has something important to say.
 After all of this - John knows by the Spirit of God most will continue in their wickedness.
 They will not heed the words of warning given in this Revelation of Jesus Christ.
 So he says these words which he hears from the angel of the Lord,